joey-dev/.dotfiles/readme.md

 3. Editing `home.nix` to change which roles are included
 4. Updating `flake.nix` to change Nix channels or add dependencies

-After making changes, run `make switch` to apply them.
+After making changes, run `home-manager switch --flake .#joey` to apply them.